We use some essential cookies to make this website work.

-Climate scenarios published by UKCIP (2002) have been used to calculate climatic indices of climatic warmth and wetness for the future 30-year climatic periods centered on the years 2050 and 2080, for the low and high emissions scenarios.
+Climate scenarios published by UKCIP (2002) have been used to calculate climatic indices of climatic warmth and wetness for the future 30-year climatic periods centred on the years 2050 and 2080, for the low and high emissions scenarios.

 The maps below show changes for the low and high UKCIP02 emissions scenarios.
 These maps represent the upper and lower range of UKCIP02 climate projections for Wales through this century.